KishanBapodra/3D-Modelling-Animation/Interactive/Readme.md

 I created UV Maps of my scene and my robot, baked in all materials, and connected final image texture to my models.
 - The textures are added in Assets -> textures.
 - For final textures, I use mainrobo.png for Robot, Untitled.png for scene.
-- Textures need to be made active and binded.
-So for each model, before calculating the matrix, I have binded the respective texture for that model.
+- Textures need to be made active and binded before drawing.
+So for both models, before calculating the matrix and drawing, I have binded the respective texture for that model.

 ![Texture Binding](../Appendices/textureBinding.jpg)